-When in the TEMPO menu, holding [FUNC] while turning the LEVEL/DATA knob will not change the tempo to the selected value until the [FUNC] key is released.
+When in the TEMPO menu (and with GLOBAL tempo mode selected), holding [FUNC] while turning the LEVEL/DATA knob will not change the tempo to the selected value until the [FUNC] key is released.
 While doing this, "PREP." will flash in the bottom left corner of the screen.